greyatom-school/the-minerva-project/FEWD/sprint_3/readme.md

 ***Quiz App***

-As part of coding assessment, you will be a quiz app by displaying questions with options for user to provide an answer
+As part of coding assessment, you will be building a quiz app by displaying questions with options for user to provide an answer

 Note: This assessment is added for learning purposes and therefore not formally evaluated